alasca-association/tarook/docs/user/guide/quick-start/initialization.rst

 Create and Initialize Cluster Repository
 ----------------------------------------

-To deploy a YAOOK/K8s cluster, you need to create a git repository which will serve as your :doc:`cluster repository </user/reference/cluster-repository>`:
+To deploy a Tarook cluster, you need to create a git repository which will serve as your :doc:`cluster repository </user/reference/cluster-repository>`:

 1. Create an empty directory as your cluster repository: